Mauriceac/docusaurus-mdx-react-template/README.md

 # How to use MDX & React to automate content reuse in Docusaurus

 With Docusaurus's built-in MDX and React capabilities, you can automate content reuse.
-For example, not only can you reuse content across multiple files, you can also filter and automate content use.
+For example, not only can you reuse content across multiple files, you can also filter and automate data obtained from structured content.

 ## Prerequisites
 - Docusaurus installed on your computer.
-We used the docusaurus-template to build the examples in this tutorial.
+We used the [docusaurus-template](https://github.com/VasylynaBurger/docusaurus-template) to build the examples in this tutorial.
 - A code editor, such as VS Code.
 You'll need to use the code editor throughout the entire tutorial.

 ## Example 1: How to import content using MDX